rmsk2/rustpwman/README.md

 - When the list of entries changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView` on the left.
 I was not successfull in forcing cursive to scroll to the newly selected entry.
 This is most probably my fault and meanwhile an appropriate warning dialog is displayed.
 - I am fairly new to Rust.
 I guess it shows in the code.
 - On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
 The problem does not manifest itself when using a mouse.
 Using the touchpad seems to work though on other models.
 I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.
-- I am developing this under MacOS and Linux.
-It should work under Windows too, but I have not tested it yet.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
 - Source for PBKDF parameter choices https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html